atlasunified/PDF-to-Image-Cluster/README.md

 10. Once all `<a>` tags have been processed and all matching files have been downloaded, the script ends.

 11. End.

+## Parquet to CSV Conversion Script - 001-parquet-to-csv.py

+Follow these steps for the execution of the script:

+1. Start

+2. Define the function `parquet_to_csv()`, which:
+   - a) Tries to:
+     - (i) Generate the csv filepath.
+     - (ii) Read the parquet file into a pandas dataframe.
+     - (iii) Write the dataframe to a csv file, specify escape character.
+     - (iv) Print a success message indicating the successful conversion from Parquet to CSV.
+     - (v) Remove the original parquet file.
+     - (vi) Print a success message indicating the successful deletion of the Parquet file.
+   - b) If any exception occurs during Steps 2.a.i-2.a.vi, it prints an error message.

+3. Define a directory string `cc-data`.

+4. For each filename in the directory:
+   - a) If the filename ends with '.parquet':
+     - (i) Call the `parquet_to_csv()` function on the file.

+5. End of process for each Parquet file.

+6. End of program.

+7. End